theelectricbrain/PySeidon/README.md

   specific analysis functions for measured and simulated data (FVCOM model) to the EcoEII partners.
-* Additionally, this project was the ideal opportunity to transport various scripts and packages accumulated over the year into Python.
+* Additionally, this project was the ideal opportunity to transport various scripts and packages accumulated over the years into Python.
 These scripts and packages have been extensively used by the tidal energy community for more than a decade.
 The 'Contributors' section of this document is a mere attempt to acknowledge the work of those who participated more or